-CEA Tutorial Section 9: Timelines, Appeals, Five-Year Review
+CEA Tutorial Section 9: Deadlines, Appeals, Five-Year Review

 This section summarizes important information about the appeals process, and your Provider status.

 What deadlines do I need to know about in order to submit CE forms on time?

 There are deadlines associated with the submission of ASHA CE forms, including: registration, reporting, roster correction, and adding additional offerings.
 For a complete list of forms and their deadlines, please refer to this reference sheet [PDF].
 The sheet also includes a timeline of what you

 can expect to receive from ASHA CE as confirmation of receipt of your documents.

 An appeal occurs when an organization fails to meet the Continuing Education Board (CEB) requirements.
 This happens when:

 - a complete and compliant registration is not submitted within the appropriate 15- or 30-day deadline (the brand block and/or disclosures must be included);

 - an additional offering is submitted beyond the 3-day deadline;